dtbinh/smartmap/README.md

 License : WIP

-More informations to be found on the [Wiki](https://github.com/jfperren/smartmap/wiki)
+More information to be found on the [Wiki](https://github.com/jfperren/smartmap/wiki)

+Special thanks to Lukas Kellenberger & Calin Iorgolescu.